VenantTumukunde/pico_challenge/README.md

 correct flag from the materials given.

 This was the first tutorial in a series designed to familiarize challenge authors with the new cmgr format for picoCTF problems.
-Other tutorials in this series will demonstrate generating a dynamic flag, creating challenges for each of the traditional CTF categories and more!

 [Return to the index](/README.md#walkthroughs)